RaghadShu/SimiCviz/README.md

 SimiCviz — Visualization tools for SimiC and SimiCPipeline outputs.

-A lightweight R/Bioconductor-oriented package to import, summarize and plot single cell gene regulatory network outputs (weights, TF activity/AUC matrices, networks and related figures) produced by SimiC or other GRN inference tools.
+A lightweight R/Bioconductor-oriented package to import, summarize, and visualize single-cell gene regulatory network (GRN) outputs (weights, TF activity/AUC, network summaries, and dissimilarity metrics) from SimiC/SimiCPipeline and other GRN inference tools.

 ## Status
 - Current: Install from GitHub (development).